 Blondes (may) have more fun, but they can also have a harder time maintaining their desired hair color.
 As any blonde will tell you, not all blonde colors are created equal—and more often than not, the difference comes down to the undertone, aka the base shade.
 And that’s where aptly-named toners come in.

-They’re the reason why your color always looks so darn good after you get it professionally colored, the final step colorists use to brighten, balance, and perfect your specific blonde hue.
+They’re the reason why your color always looks so darn good after you get it professionally colored, the final step colorists use to brighten and balance your specific blonde hue.
 Toners are particularly ideal at counteracting brassiness—those unwanted orangey, red, and yellow colors that can make your blonde look dingy—as well as imparting mirror-like shine.
-In order to combat these warm tones, most (if not all) toning treatments use violet and blue pigments.
+To combat these warm tones, most (if not all) toning treatments use violet and blue pigments.
 Some can even help counteract any hair damage incurred during the blending process.

 “For bleached or light blondes, the trick here is to make your color last longer by using a toning treatment," says celebrity hairstylist Lisa Laudat, whose clients include the likes of Rita Ora and Pink.
 “As a blonde, you need to factor in the use of bleach and dye on your hair, so it’s important to treat it properly and give it a little bit of love and care.”
 Toners aren't just about color-correcting, they're also a great opportunity to add in hair-nourishing vitamins like panthenol and shine-enhancing botanical oils.